djgroen/FUMEplot/README.md

-# vamoplot
+# FUMEplot
-Visualising Agent-based Modelling Output in PLOTs.
+Facilitated visualisation of Uncertainty in Model Ensemble Outputs in plots.

 ## usage
 For testing try: